w3c/wai-tutorials/source/site-navigation/in-page-navigation.html.erb.md

 ## Table of contents

 A table of contents can be a useful way to skim the page by providing an outline for the user.
 It should be contained in a navigation region, so it can be easily discovered.
-The “On this Page” box on every tutorial page is an example for such a table of contents.
-The anchors on every heading are used to allow users to skip to those headings directly.
+The “On this Page” box on every tutorial page is an example of a table of contents.
+The anchors on every heading allow users to skip to those headings directly.